Alexgunning/beer_journal_fullstack/README.md

 Integrates with Auth0 for the Authentication/Authorization
 Uses mongodb to store beer information
-AntD library for react designs
+AntD library for react stylings